pwillred/krb5/doc/admin/admin_commands/kadmind.rst

             messages are printed to standard error, so this option must be used with the **-nofork** option to be useful.
             New in release 1.12.

+**-l** *listen_address*
+        specifies which IP address the KDC will use to listen for and respond to requsts.
+By default, the KDC will attempt to service requests on all addresses for the machine.

 SEE ALSO
 --------